 Accessibility of Chicago’s rail stations

-A simple way to gauge access for people with disabilities is to tally the share of rail stations that fail to accommodate people with mobility limitations.
+A simple way to gauge access for people with varying abilities is to tally the share of rail stations that fail to accommodate people with mobility limitations.
 Presently, close to 20 percent (192) of all Metra commuter rail stations (239) and 33 percent of all ‘L’ stations are not fully accessible, or do not support wheelchair boardings.
 The following figures show the proportion of stations for each Metra and Chicago Transit Authority ‘L’ line that is (not) accessible.
-On Metra, only three of the eleven commuter lines offer full accessibility to people with disabilities and only half of the stations on the Metra Electric, in particular, have facilities that accommodate people in wheelchairs.
+On Metra, only three of the eleven commuter lines offer full accessibility and only half of the stations on the Metra Electric, in particular, have facilities that accommodate people in wheelchairs.
 On the CTA, access on the Brown, Green, Pink and Yellow Lines is much better than that on the Red and Blue Lines.

 Proportion of CTA ‘L’ Stations that are Wheelchair Accessible by Line